-We believe that natural learning at any age requires a lot of time to experience and explore.
-In self-directed learning, this happens by default through play and through conversation.
+We believe that natural learning at any age requires a large amount of dedicated time to experience, explore, play, interact and converse.
 Our programming ensures that this “free time” (as many adults call it) for natural learning is protected.
-On top of that basic construct, we employ a variety of practices that encourage:
+On top of this basic tenant of self-directed education, we build a variety of practices that encourage:

 - intentional learning

 - active engagement in the creation of the school's culture

 Around age 12 students become more deliberate in their learning.
 Adulthood moves closer to the forefront of their minds.
 Each week, we meet individually with students who have entered this phase to help them determine and pursue their learning goals.
 The basic questions that guide us are: How do you envision yourself as an adult?
 What do you want to be engaged in, at your current age, to prepare for that?
 What things do you want to explore to see if they are of long term interest to you?
 We serve as mentors and coaches and help students in these teen years to map out their goals as well as connect with community resources that match their interests.
 All the while, protecting their basic need to learn through play, interaction and conversation.

 Check the Week is a weekly meeting where we schedule potential "offerings" for the week.
 Offerings can be hosted by students, parents, facilitators and/or community members.
 The content can range from a parent hosting an activity to teach students to snap, from a community member hosting a drawing class, to a student hosting a field trip.
 Check the day is where we quickly look at our offerings for each day and if needed, add or edit offerings.